hackabiel/hackabiel.github.io/index.md

 The group is part of the [Hackagu Network](https://hackagu.com) with a growing community worldwide.

 If you're working on your own projects, come and join us every Thursday from **9:15 am** at [P15 Coworking-Space](https://www.p15.space) in **Biel/Bienne**.
 Price for a day 22 CHF incl.
 Coffee.
-We speak 🇩🇪, 🇫🇷, 𝗘𝗡╸.
+We speak 🇩🇪, 🇫🇷, 𝗘𝗡.

 **The timings are:**